Fort Wayne, Indiana: Modern history

 The post-World War II economic boom helped the city prosper once again.
 Between 1950 and 1955, more than 5,000 homes were built, many in large subdivisions in rural Allen County.
 In 1950, Fort Wayne's first bypass, Coliseum Boulevard, opened on the north side of the city, followed by the city's first arena, War Memorial Coliseum, bringing new opportunities for suburban expansion.
 The Coliseum was home to the NBA's Fort Wayne Pistons from 1952 to 1957.
 The opening of enclosed shopping malls and the construction of Interstate 69 through rural areas north and west of the city proper further drove the exodus of retail from downtown through the 1960s.
 According to the Fort Wayne Home Builders Association estimates, more than 80 percent of new home construction occurred outside the city proper in the 1970s.

 Like many cities in the Rust Belt, deindustrialization in the 1980s brought urban blight, increased crime, and a decrease in blue-collar manufacturing jobs.
 Downtown and surrounding neighborhoods continued declining as residents and businesses sprawled further into rural Allen County.
 A 1982 flood forced an evacuation of 9,000 residents, damaging 2,000 buildings, and costing $56.1 million (1982 USD, $137 million 2015 USD), prompting a visit from then president of the United States, Ronald Reagan.

-The 1990s marked a turnaround for the city, as local leaders focused on crime reduction, economic diversification, and downtown redevelopment.
-By 1999, Fort Wayne's crime rate decreased to levels not seen since 1974, and the city's economy recovered, with the unemployment rate hovering at 2.4 percent in 1998.
+In the 1990s, the city began a turnaround.
+Local leaders focused on crime reduction, economic diversification, and downtown redevelopment.
+By 1999, Fort Wayne's crime rate decreased to the lowest levels since 1974, and the city's economy recovered, with the unemployment rate hovering at 2.4 percent in 1998.
 Clearing blighted buildings downtown resulted in new public greenspaces, including Headwaters Park, which has become the premier community gathering space and centerpiece in the city's $50 million flood control project.
 Fort Wayne celebrated its bicentennial in 1994.